-- Promote high standards in reading, writing and maths and opportunities to apply these skills in other areas of the curriculum; - Enable children to acquire and remember knowledge in all subject areas; - Enable children to be confident in the use of IT and be able to competently use programmes to facilitate learning in other areas - for example using Word appropriately when publishing writing; - Promote physical and mental development and an awareness of the importance of a healthy lifestyle; - Enable children to be aware of the importance of and participate in the arts, humanities and related cultural themes; - Enable pupils to develop moral and spiritual sensibilities through carefully taught values, which encompass British values. - Develop the personal and social skills of each child; - Provide equality of access and the opportunity for all pupils to make progress; - Enable children to use the outdoor environment as a context for learning; - Prepare pupils for the opportunities, responsibilities and experience of adult life and participation in society.
+- Promote high standards in reading, writing and maths and opportunities to apply these skills in other areas of the curriculum; - Enable children to acquire knowledge and skills in science; - Enable children to be confident in the use of IT; - Promote physical and mental development and an awareness of the importance of a healthy lifestyle; - Enable children to be aware of the importance of and participate in the arts, humanities and related cultural themes; - Enable pupils to develop moral and spiritual sensibilities through carefully taught values, which encompass British values. - Develop the personal and social skills of each child; - Provide equality of access and the opportunity for all pupils to make progress; - Enable children to use the outdoor environment as a context for learning; - Prepare pupils for the opportunities, responsibilities and experience of adult life and participation in society.